kcollins-ene/evaluator/Evaluation.md

 * Within the *Property Editor*, by default, you can only see *Basic* properties.
 Utilize the *Filter properties* selector to expand your view to *All* properties to reveal all possible configuration options.
 * You can drag tags from the *Tag Browser* to the chart components to add tags as an easier method to finding them from within the customizer.
 * You can drag container components around on your window if you hold down the *Alt* key while dragging.
+* Keep in mind that there is a 2-hour trial that can be reset easily from the Gateway webpage.
+If you find that your history values are not being captured in the Ignition Designer, this is probably the reason.

 ## Submitting your Project